Updated: 12/23/22 | December 23rd, 2022

 The Best Way to Get Around Japan

 Bottom line: The best transportation option really depends on the length of your trip.
 If you only have a week or so in Japan and want to get around really quick, get a rail pass and take the train everywhere you need to go.
-It’s not going to be cheap, but it will be the most efficient.
-If you have more time and have a lot of places to visit in a similar geographic region, take the bus.
-If you’re not comfortable hitchhiking, try an app like CarpoolWorld, which helps you find all sorts of carpool, vanpool, and rideshare listings by destination.
+It’s not going to be super cheap, but it will be the most efficient.
+If you have more time and have a lot of places to visit in a similar geographic region, consider the bus.

 Whichever method you choose, you’ll be in good hands.
 Japan has some of the safest, cleanest, most efficient travel options in the world, so enjoy!